Asymptotic distribution of the derivative of the taut string accompanying Wiener process: Introduction and main results

+We stress that convexity of $\varphi$ is not assumed in the result but in the non-convex case the connection to the optimizaton problem is lost and therefore the result becomes much less interesting.

-This goal is achieved (in particular, the constant from ~\eqref{eq:L_2_unknown} is identified as $\mathcal{C}=\frac{\pi}{\sqrt{24}}$); it became clear that the existence of the limits~\eqref{eq:gen_limit_def} is based on the asymptotic behavior of the distribution (normed sojourn measure) of the derivative of the taut string, i.e. the measure $\nu_T$ on $\mathbb{R}$ such that
+Our initial goal was to find more explicit expressions for the limits \eqref{eq:gen_limit_def}.
+This goal is achieved (in particular, the constant from ~\eqref{eq:L_2_unknown} is identified as $\mathcal{C}=\frac{\pi}{\sqrt{24}}$); it became clear that the existence of the limits~\eqref{eq:gen_limit_def} is based on the asymptotic behavior of the distribution (normed sojourn measure) of the derivative of the taut string, i.e. the measure $\nu_{T,r}$ on $\mathbb{R}$ such that

 for every measurable bounded function $f$.
-Essentially, for an $r$ fixed, the measures $\nu_T$ converge, as $T\rightarrow\infty$, to a limiting measure $\nu_\infty$; the continuous density of the latter admits an explicit computation, namely,
+Essentially, for an $r$ fixed, the measures $\nu_{T,r}$ converge weakly, as $T\rightarrow\infty$, to a limiting measure $\nu_{\infty,r}$; the continuous density of the latter admits an explicit computation, namely,

 Heuristically, this leads us to equalities

 which solves the problem of finding the limit~\eqref{eq:gen_limit_def}; convergence of sojourn measures is not related to particular functions $\varphi$.
 For example, substituting the quadratic function from~\eqref{eq:L_2_unknown}, we find (cf. Section~\ref{sec:t2_calc} below)